Our Egypt project FAQs

 What will donors be funding?

-Donors will hopefully fund the veterinary team who can work at the brick kilns six days a week, and the necessary medicine and equipment.
+Donors are funding a mobile veterinary team who can work at the brick kilns six days a week, along with funding the necessary medicine and equipment.

 What are the longer term aims for the project?

 We want to establish a long-term presence in the brick kilns, so we’re on hand to treat illnesses, wounds, and hoof and teeth issues.
-We aim to cover as many kilns as possible, mindful that even with the best will in the world, there will always be core needs among the donkey population.
+We aim to cover as many kilns as possible – and hope to introduce a new team very soon.

 £20 could provide a donkey in the brick kilns with vital veterinary care.